japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

   rdd: RDD[_]): HashSet[ShuffleDependency[_, _, _]]
 ----

-getShuffleDependencies finds direct parent xref:rdd:ShuffleDependency.adoc[shuffle dependencies] for the given xref:rdd:index.adoc[RDD].
+getShuffleDependencies finds direct parent rdd:ShuffleDependency.md[shuffle dependencies] for the given rdd:index.md[RDD].

 .getShuffleDependencies Finds Direct Parent ShuffleDependencies (shuffle1 and shuffle2) image::spark-DAGScheduler-getShuffleDependencies.png[align="center"]

-Internally, getShuffleDependencies takes the direct xref:rdd:index.adoc#dependencies[shuffle dependencies of the input RDD] and direct shuffle dependencies of all the parent non-``ShuffleDependencies`` in the xref:rdd:spark-rdd-lineage.adoc[dependency chain] (aka _RDD lineage_).
+Internally, getShuffleDependencies takes the direct rdd:index.md#dependencies[shuffle dependencies of the input RDD] and direct shuffle dependencies of all the parent non-``ShuffleDependencies`` in the rdd:spark-rdd-lineage.md[dependency chain] (aka _RDD lineage_).

 getShuffleDependencies is used when DAGScheduler is requested to <<getOrCreateParentStages, find or create missing direct parent ShuffleMapStages>> (for ShuffleDependencies of a RDD) and <<getMissingAncestorShuffleDependencies, find all missing shuffle dependencies for a given RDD>>.